MicrosoftDocs/azure-docs/articles/application-insights/app-insights-website-monitoring.md

    ![Server metrics graph](./media/app-insights-website-monitoring/browser-performance.png)

 4. To begin exploring the [user behavior analytics tools](app-insights-usage-overview.md), from the main Application Insights menu select [**Users**](app-insights-usage-segmentation.md) under the **Usage** header.
 Since we are testing from a single machine, we will only see data for one user.
-For a live website, the distribution of users might look something like this:
+For a live website, the distribution of users might look as follows:

      ![User graph](./media/app-insights-website-monitoring/usage-users.png)

-5. If we had instrumented a more complex website with multiple pages another useful tool is [**User Flows**](app-insights-usage-flows.md).
+5. If we had instrumented a more complex website with multiple pages, another useful tool is [**User Flows**](app-insights-usage-flows.md).
 With **User Flows** you can track the pathway visitors takes through the various parts of your website.

   ![User Flows visualization](./media/app-insights-website-monitoring/user-flows.png)